InterStella0/starlight-dpy/README.md

 # starlight-dpy
 A utility library that she uses for discord.py

 This 'library' is still in pre-alpha.
-Major changes will be made and the final version is unclear.
+This is still actively being develop and major changes _may_ be made.

+Feel free to open an issue if you found any bugs!

-Do not use this in a production code.
+**Do not use this in production.**

 ### Installation
 ```